drphilmarshall/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="passwords"></a>How do I push and pull without having to type my password all the time?

 You can give GitHub your public SSH key instead.
-See the instructions [above](#contributing).
+See the the instructions [above](#contributing).

 [Back to the top.](#top)